codeoverflow-org/nodecg-io-docs/docs/samples/rcon.md

 ### Configure the rcon sample bundle

 1. Start nodecg with nodecg-io installed.
-The rcon bundle is currently part of it so it should also be loaded.
+The rcon bundle is currently part of it, so it should also be loaded.

 2. Go to the `nodecg-io` tab in the nodecg dashboard.